tytydraco/yessleep/out/Im_a_park_ranger_and_I_found_a_town_that_doesnt_exist_Update.md

 "Goddamnit!"
 I yelled.

 I grabbed her shoulders and threw her into the side of the car.
 She slid across the hood and fell to the ground.
-I jumped out of the car and kicked her once in the ribs.
+I jumped around the car and kicked her once in the ribs.

 "I'm going to kill you."
 I said.